BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2024/2024-03-27-redis-gave-up-key-value.md

 The business model is very similar to Elasticsearch, they have a cloud offer where they offer MongoDB-as-a-service.
 Cloud providers like AWS have their “API-compatible” MongoDB alternative, but MongoDB revenue is still growing YoY.

 ## Conclusion

-The move seems to be good for the companies without really impacting the customers.
-Maybe we are witnessing the transformation of open-source businesses to adapt to the AWS business model of leveraging their goodwill.
+The change appears to be good for companies, without really impacting customers.
+Perhaps we are witnessing the transformation of open-source businesses adapting to the AWS business model of taking advantage of their goodwill.